-On August 17, 2020, the City Council adopted Ordinance No. 2020-2865 declaring that blighted areas exist within the City of Newberg, recognizing the need for an urban renewal agency to function in the City of Newberg, and providing for the exercise of the agency's powers by the City Council of the City of Newberg.
-This action created Section 2.40 Urban Renewal Agency in the Newberg Municipal Code.
+On August 17, 2020, the City Council passed Ordinance No. 2020-2865 declaring that blighted areas exist within the City of Newberg, recognizing the need for an urban renewal agency to function in the City of Newberg, and providing for the exercise of the agency's powers by the City Council of the City of Newberg, and creating Section 2.40 Urban Renewal Agency in the Newberg Municipal Code.